alistoicakovacs/bankist-website-project/README.md

 - Through this course, there will be implemented functionalities, animations, lazy loading images, etc.

-The section is elaborating the advanced DOM concepts and events.
+The section of the course is elaborating the advanced DOM concepts and events.